UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

   - Yes.
 We are showing a prototype and I will comeback about including more tools

 - Can you save the sbatch scripts created by the Web interface?
-  - they are always created but the web frontend will point you where you can find it on the cluster
+  - they are always created but the web front end will point you where you can find it on the cluster

 - does "working space" in lifeportal corresponds to /cluster/work/? or what?
     - It creates its own working directory, but not exactly `/cluster/work/`

-- where is the link for webinterface?
+- where is the link for web-interface?
     - <https://lifeportal.saga.sigma2.no/>

-- Does having an accopund on SAGA grants an account on lifeportal?
+- Does having an account on SAGA grants an account on lifeportal?
 Or, can I use SAGA account to log on lifeportal?
   - in my understanding: yes, with your saga account you should be able to log in
       - I tried it with my SAGA credentials, but `Auto-registration failed, contact your local Galaxy administrator.
 Please enter an allowed domain email address for this server.`
       - Indeed my answer was wrong and during this prototype phase not all Saga accounts seem to be mapped to this service and you may need to contact support@nris.no to be added.